Multiyear Guaranteed Annuity (MYGA)

 What Is a MYGA?

-When you purchase a MYGA, you sign a contract with an insurance company to pay a lump-sum premium in exchange for a guaranteed fixed interest rate on your contribution for a specified period of time, typically three to 10 years.
+When you purchase an MYGA, you sign a contract with an insurance company to pay a lump-sum premium in exchange for a guaranteed fixed interest rate on your contribution for a specified period, typically three to 10 years.

 The major advantage of MYGAs compared to CDs, though, is that you can grow your interest tax-deferred — plus, they typically offer higher rates of return.
-At the end of the accumulation period, you can collect the premium you originally paid to purchase the annuity as well as the interest earned.
+At the end of the accumulation period, you can collect the premium you originally paid to purchase the annuity and the interest earned.
 In some cases, you can instead opt to renew the contract.

 *Ad: Clicking will take you to our partner Annuity.org.